pankababukova/FriendsFinder/README.md

 Default messages send in the chat appear as "null" instead of "Hello!".
 Screenshots to visualise the testing are available.

-The second user is not notified when receiving a message, this function should be added in future.
+The user is not notified when receiving a message, this function should be added in future.